RockLib/RockLib.Messaging/docs/Kafka.md

   - The name of the instance of KafkaReceiver.
 - topic
   - The topic to subscribe to.
 A regex can be specified to subscribe to the set of all matching topics (which is updated as topics are added / removed from the cluster).
 A regex must be front anchored to be recognized as a regex. e.g. `^myregex`
-- consumer
+- consumerConfig
-  - The Kafka IConsumer to use for receiving messages.
+  - The configuration used in creation of the Kafka consumer.

 ---